lawrenceevalyn/Olli-game/README.md

 ## Development Log

+### July 15, 2017

+In a fit of enthusiasm I took out the GameEngine class to just have the play() function exist directly as a function -- I can't see any need for it to have been a class, since there will only be one???? -- but I THINK my real problem was that, when using a function from a differnt module, I had to indicate when I called the function that I was calling it from that other function, e.g., needed to say "parser.parse_input(player_input)", not just "parse_input(player_input)".
+Also I needed to import by saying "import parser" instead of "from parser import *", for some reason.

+If I don't want to say "parser.parse_input()" I can also SPECIFICALLY import the function by name ("from parser import parse_input") at the beginning of the program (or inside the specified function) and then it will know how to use parse_inut without mentioning the source module.

 ### July 14, 2017

 It looks like the parser can't make changes to the "game state" in the game engine -- I can't figure out how to make the parser know about the current_room Room variable -- but I'm not sure what it makes sense to do instead.